DanielSiepmann/own-nixpkgs/readme.rst

 Migration:

-* Thunderbird configuration to nix.
-Seems like no module exists, but is same as for firefox.

 * Migrate home manager to use flake for better rollback support if update breaks something.

 * Maybe create upstream PRs for

   * `home/modules/programs/*.nix`

-* i3lock-color

 Additions: